Dr. Gerald S. Berenson

 Pearl M. Meltzer

-In 2004 at age 73, Pearl Meltzer made her musical theatre debut as an actress, singer and dancer in “70, Girls, 70,” at the Fine Arts Center in Uptown New Orleans.
+At age 73, Pearl Meltzer made her musical theatre debut as an actress, singer, and dancer in 70, Girls, 70 at the Fine Arts Center in New Orleans.

 Clara “Freddie” Pincus